ibm-cloud-docs/Backup/faqs.md

 Notifications can be set up for multiple recipients on the Advanced tab of the Computer in the Portal.

 After you located the computer in the Portal, on the Advanced tab, click **Notifications**.
 You can select to get notified in the following instances:
-- When a backup or restore fails.
+- When a backup or restore fails
-- When a backup or restore completes with errors in the log file.
+- When a backup or restore completes with errors in the log file
-- When a backup or restore completes successfully.
+- When a backup or restore completes successfully

 Email notifications are sent separately for each backup and restore.
 For example, if three backup jobs fail on a computer and On failure is selected for the computer, three notification emails are sent.

-If the Notifications tab appears, but a policy is assigned to the computer, you cannot change values on the Notifications tab.
-Instead, notifications can only be modified in the policy.
+If the Notifications tab appears, but a policy is assigned to the computer, you cannot change values on the tab.
+In that case, notifications can be modified only in the policy.
 {: note}

 For more information, see the instructions that you can find in **Quick Links** in the Portal.